 Art Showcase challenges artists of different media from different schools in a judged competition that awards both individual and group prizes.
 Media categories are shown below.
 Students create their artwork and enter the competition by submitting digital images of their work.
 Top students' works from each category progress to the statewide competition and are evaluated by judges in-person.

-Dec 10 - State Finals hosted by Atkins High School in Winston-Salem
+Feb 1 - State Finals, Atkins High School

 Media Categories: